pauldedwards/jekyll-now/resume.md

 Helping organisations with digital and organisational transformation.

-* _Pret a Manger_ (March 2020 - Nov 2020) - Building online transactional capability.
+* **Pret a Manger** (March 2020 - Nov 2020) - Building online transactional capability.

-* Inditex/Zara (October 2019 - March 2020) - Working with a major retailer in Spain to improve their internal logistics and software development.
+* **Inditex/Zara** (October 2019 - March 2020) - Working with a major retailer in Spain to improve their internal logistics and software development.

-* Boston Consulting Group firm (May 2019 - Present) - Engagement Lead across multiple workstreams at the client.
+* **Boston Consulting Group** (May 2019 - March 2020) - Engagement Lead across multiple workstreams at the client.
 Helping the organisation through digital transformation and the development of shared cloud infrastructure.

-* Lloyds Pharmacy/Echo (March 2019) - Reviewing the software delivery practices and infrastructure of Echo in order to evaluate the feasibility for acquisition.
+* **Lloyds Pharmacy/Echo** (March 2019) - Reviewing the software delivery practices and infrastructure of Echo in order to evaluate the feasibility for acquisition.

-* Lloyds Pharmacy (October 2018 - Feb 2019) - Creating an online repeat prescription business.
+* **Lloyds Pharmacy** (October 2018 - Feb 2019) - Creating an online repeat prescription business.
 Creation of an end to end Service design, NHS Spine integration, process automation and patient experience.

-*	ITV (March 2017 – Ongoing) Leading a transformation of the Airtime Sales Technology modernisation programme.
+*	**ITV** (March 2017 – Ongoing) Leading a transformation of the Airtime Sales Technology modernisation programme.
 Brought problem workstreams back on track to deliver within the overall programme.
 Advising Head of Technology and Commercial Directors on transformation approach.

-*	Springer-Nature – (May 2016 – Feb 2017) Ensured the successful product delivery of multiple work-streams involved in merging MacMillan and Springer onto new digital platforms including SAP CRM and Hybris.
+*	**Springer-Nature** (May 2016 – Feb 2017) Ensured the successful product delivery of multiple work-streams involved in merging MacMillan and Springer onto new digital platforms including SAP CRM and Hybris.

-*	Amex - (Oct 2015 - June -2016) Supported the client teams in transforming their delivery practices using modern development practices and product management techniques to reduce the time it takes to deliver business value to their customers.
+*	**Amex** (Oct 2015 - June -2016) Supported the client teams in transforming their delivery practices using modern development practices and product management techniques to reduce the time it takes to deliver business value to their customers.

 ## Product Delivery Consultant (Contract) / Telegraph Media Group